Soumyankar-96/POWER-BI-Projects/HiringProcess_README.md

 5. Position Tier Analysis: different positions within a company often have different tiers/levels.
 Task: use chart/graph to represent the different position tiers within the company.

+Insights
+- The hiring process involves more men than women
+- The most average salary offered by the company is between 60,000 - 100,000
+- Operations department have the most working professionals
+- The postion "c9" and "c5" have most people working on